Noachium/DriftBossModded/README.md

-# DriftBossModded
-A modded version of well...
-Drift Boss!
+A modded version of Drift Boss with my own menu, Flare Menu which can be found here: (https://github.com/Noachium/FlareMenu).
+This was made because my friends at school say they want mods because they are bad at Drift Boss.
+So I figured why not drop it on here?